dsohk/rancher-devsecops-workshop/docs/Rancher Fleet - Rancher CD.md

 Enter the cluster name as `devsecops` and leave the rest of the settings as default and click `Next` button.
 You will be prompted with a command to setup RKE on your VM.
 Click the `copy` icon to copy the command into your clipboard.

 ![Rancher UI](./images/rancher-customize-node-run-cmd.png)

+Comments:
+@ Derek, we should be forking your repo to personal github & then leveraging the git repo right ?

 ### 1. Check out this repository